kchenturtles/PassionfruitKitchen/content/posts/oatmeal-muffins-5-ways.md

 ![oatmeal muffins](../../muffins/muffins-thumbnail.jpeg)

-Muffins are the superior breakfast – delicious, but still healthy enough to eat for breakfast.
+Muffins are the superior breakfast – they basically taste like cake, and they're a good motivation for getting out of bed in the morning.
 A lot of muffins I find in stores are very sweet and very dry, so I prefer to make my own.
 Homemade muffins are the best, especially warm out of the oven.
-They only need a bowl and a whisk, and they’re so easy to customize!
-My recipe has no refined sugar and has oats for added fiber and texture.
-These muffins are a satisfying, nutritious snack, but still fluffy, sweet, and totally addicting – they’re usually half gone before they’re even cool!
+They only need a bowl and a whisk, and they’re so easy to adapt upon and make different variations with.
+This recipe has no refined sugar and uses oats for added fiber and texture.
+These muffins are a satisfying, nutritious snack, but still fluffy, sweet, and totally addicting – they’re usually half gone before they’ve even cooled.

 ![banana muffins](../../muffins/banana-muffins.jpeg)